vsariola/shader-holiday-card/README.md

 5. **Super glue.** I used Loctite 5g Precision.
 Some of the cheap stuff I tested didn't actually glue anything, so go with Loctite if you want to be sure that the glue works.
 6. **Hole punch.** This should match the size of the brass fasteners.
 Mine were 3 mm, so I used a 3 mm punch.
-Note that it needs to reach the center of the film and the paper, so it needs to be one of the type shown in the photograph.
+Note that it needs to reach the center of the film and the paper, so it needs to be one of the types that look a bit like hollow cylinders.
 The ones that only reach a few cm from the edge of the paper cannot be used.
 7. **Precision cutting knife**.
 X-acto or similar.
 8. **Compass**.
 The tool for drawing circles, not the device for finding the magnetic north.